filipesilva/multi-stage-queue/README.md

 This is a common set of stages for an offline-first browser application, but you can imagine different sets of stages.
 An application without any offline capabilities would only have an in-memory and server stages.
-You can also have an application that only synchronizes between two servers, or even chain multiple applications using the MQS model.
+You can also have an application that only synchronizes between two servers, or even chain multiple applications using the MSQ model.

 ### Describing states

-We can talk about MQS by representing the sequence of states each writer has.
+We can talk about MSQ by representing the sequence of states each writer has.
 Each state looks like this:

 ```